-October was the name of the eighth month of the year in the ancient Roman calendar.
-In Latin, octo means eight.
-When the Romans converted to a 12-month calendar, the name October stuck, even though it’s now the 10th month.
+This month’s name came from the Latin octo, “eight,” because this was the eighth month of the early Roman calendar.
+When the Romans converted to a 12-month calendar, the name October stuck, even though it’s now the 10th month!
 Learn more about the origins of month names.

 It wasn’t until about 713 b.c. that a calendar reform, attributed to the second Roman king, Numa Pompilius, added the months Ianuarius and Februarius.
 Some historians think that both months were placed at the end of the year, while others believe that Ianuarius became the first month and Februarius the last.
 Later reforms organized the months as they are arranged today in the Gregorian calendar, whereby October became the 10th month in spite of its name.

-- Columbus Day (U.S.), which is always observed on the second Monday in October.
+- Columbus Day (U.S.) is observed on the second Monday in October.
 It was on October 12, 1492, that Christopher Columbus landed on a small island in the Bahamas, convinced that he had reached Asia.
-Who is Columbus?
-Why do we celebrate this day?
 Read more about Columbus Day.

 - Indigenous Peoples’ Day (U.S.)—a holiday that celebrates the history and cultures of indigenous peoples native to what is today the United States.
 Indigenous Peoples’ Day is celebrated in cities and states across the country.